Cheriton Bishop: Parish church

 The church of St Mary has a 13th-century chancel but the remainder of the building is of the Perpendicular period.
 The west tower and north aisle are built of ashlar-granite.
 Features of interest include the old wagon roofs of the chancel, the Norman font, the old screen to the north chancel chapel and the 16th century pulpit.

 Present day

 In the most recent census (2011), the village had a population of around 650.
 The village has a single public house, the Old Thatch Inn, remaining open, following the closure of the Mulberry (previously the Good Knight Inn) in September 2012.
 The site was purchased by the Young Farmers Club in 2013, becoming its regional hub.
-It was formally open by Prince Charles in 2017.
-The Old Thatch offers a selection of real ales and meals, and organises a range of activities, including gigs, open mic nights and pub quizzes.
-The village is served by a shop, doctor's surgery and primary school.
-There is a café and guest house on the outskirts of the village called the Woodleigh Coach House, towards the A30 near Woodleigh junction.
+It was formally opened by Prince Charles in 2017.
+The village is served by a shop, doctor's surgery & primary school.

-Since 2006, the Woodleigh Coach House has hosted an annual live music festival (Gig in the Garden & Jam in June) to raise funds for the Devon Air Ambulance and other local charities, including the Scouts, Exeter Community Transport Association (ECTA) and Cheriton Bishop Primary School.
-Performers have included FOS brothers, El Cohones, Vivid Sky, Eventine, and FAB Beatles.
-The 'Gig in the Garden' is held on the first Saturday of September each year, although, as the name suggests, 'Jam in June' was held in June.